You are here

 Seminar for Financial Risk Management and Fraud Mitigation

-On 22nd and 23rd of May 2018, Protos Great Lakes, as lead organization for the Belgian Non-Governmental Agencies (BNGAs), organized, together with the Belgian Embassy and Enabel, a 2 days fundamentals training on Financial Risk Management and Fraud Mitigation for all Belgian actors in Uganda (united in the Joint Strategic Framework) and their local partners.
+On 22nd and 23rd of May 2018, Join For Water Great Lakes, as lead organization for the Belgian Non-Governmental Agencies (BNGAs), organized, together with the Belgian Embassy and Enabel, a 2 days fundamentals training on Financial Risk Management and Fraud Mitigation for all Belgian actors in Uganda (united in the Joint Strategic Framework) and their local partners.
 This training was the starting event for the learning trajectory on risk management for the Joint Strategic Framework.

 On the first day, Belgian ambassador Hugo Verbist was present to kick off the seminar with a small speech, outlining the current, alarming situation in Uganda (151st position on the Transparency International Index).
 To map out the current situation on financial risk management within the participating organizations and to track future changes, the participants took a baseline questionnaire before the beginning of the training.
 The results showed that 78% of the partakers already experienced exposure to fraud, but only 31% had an official anti-fraud policy.
 Similar percentages could be found for other mitigating tools: incentives to communicate fraud (only 38 % knew who to talk to), signing a Code of Conduct (only 34 %), sufficient procurement control (only 44 % agreed that current system was adequate).